csula/cs3220-spring-2018/notes/labs/lab3.md

 We are going to implement a couple components following [WebComponent][1] spec.
 Specifically, we will implement the Generator components using WebComponents.

-To start with, you will need to download lab 3 release into your lab3 folder: https://github.com/rcliao/cookie-clicker/releases
+To start with, you will need to download lab 3 release into your lab3 folder: https://github.com/rcliao/cookie-clicker/releases/tag/lab3

-> The releases are blank intentionally until the lab 3 publish date as Eric is working on adding tests … :bow:
+> Click on `source code` to download entire folder

 ## Requirements